 11. Not engaging with them on social media

 Considering the generation gap between your husband and your parents, their social media interactions will be awkward.
-But if after sending continuous friend requests your husband does not even include them on his list, he is just showing complete disregard.
+However, if despite repeated friend requests and reminders, your husband does not even include them on his list or blatantly refuses to respond to any social media interactions your family members initiate, he is just showing complete disregard.

-12. Refuses to accept any gifts
+12. Refusal to accept any gifts

 13. Blatantly ignores your family